William de Braose (died 1230)

 William de Braose (c.
 1197 – 2 May 1230) was the son of Reginald de Braose by his first wife, Grecia Briwere.
 He was an ill-fated member of the House of Braose, a powerful and long-lived dynasty of Marcher Lords.

 Biography

 William de Braose was born in Brecon, probably between 1197 and 1204.
 The Welsh, who detested him and his family name, called him Gwilym Ddu, Black William.
 He succeeded his father in his various lordships in 1227, including Abergavenny and Buellt.

+William was captured by the Welsh forces of Prince Llywelyn the Great, in fighting in the commote of Ceri near Montgomery, in 1228.
+As part of the price of his ransom, William agreed to marry his daughter Isabella de Braose to Llywelyn's only legitimate son Dafydd ap Llywelyn.
+However, while in captivity William had an affair with Llywelyn's wife, Joan, Lady of Wales.
+Invited by Llywelyn to the Easter festivities in 1230, William renewed the liaison with Joan and was caught in flagrante with her.
+Llywelyn had him hanged on 2 May 1230.

+Wife and family

 William married Eva Marshal, daughter of William Marshal, 1st Earl of Pembroke.
 They had four daughters: